aws-samples/serverless-patterns/documentdb-stream-lambda-eventbridge-cdk/README.md

 The following resources will be provisioned:

 - A Lambda Function that process the changes from an already existing DocumentDB Database and sends them to an EventBridge Bus
+- An AWS CDK Custom Resource Lambda Function that enables the CDC of DocumentDB onto the stream Lambda Function
 - A VPC Endpoint for the AWS Lambda Service (This is crucial to enabling the Lambda Event Source Mapping off of the DocumentDB Database)
 - A VPC Endpoint for the AWS Secret Manager Service (This is crucial to allow the Lambda Event Source Mapping off of the DocumentDB Database)
 - An EventBridge Bus that will receive changes from the Lambda and publish them to an EventBridge Rule